 “You’re sure this place is safe right?
 I don’t have to worry about some creepy guy trying to kidnap me?” you question Donghyuk, who had set the plans up.

 “Yes, Y/N, it’s totally safe.
-It’s completely abandoned and it took us forever to find it,” he responds with a laugh.
+It’s completely abandoned, and it took us forever to find it,” he responds with a laugh.

 “Alright then, hurry up and lead the way,” you push him towards your destination.
-You and your bunch of friends make your way to the cemetery, the new-found hangout spot.
+You and your bunch of friends make your way to the cemetery, the new-found hang out spot.
 Doyoung, Sicheng, Donghyuk, Jeno, Mark, Jaemin, and Renjun all joked around on the way down the moonlit path to the cemetery.
 It was honestly a miracle that Donghyuk had managed to convince the youngest to join you all, but you guessed it had something to do with their closeness in age.
 They seemed to be enjoying themselves and didn’t notice the shift in the air that you did as you grew closer to your destination.

 A shiver runs down your spine as you walk through the gates and past mass amounts of tombstones.
 The moonlight wasn’t as strong as it had been when you snuck out, and rain clouds had moved in to cover the stars.
-Your eyes scan over the area as the eight of you walked, observing the way that vines and weeds were slowly swallowing everything up.
+Your eyes scan over the area as the eight of you walk, observing the way that vines and weeds were slowly swallowing everything up.
 A horrible eeriness fills your gut as a chilled breeze grazes your skin.

 “Guys, I think we should go back.
 I have a bad feeling about this,” you voice your opinion, trusting your instincts.
 This place wasn’t as safe as they thought.

 “What are you talking about Y/N?
 It’s fine, there’s nothing out here!”
-Donghyuk wraps his arm around your shoulder and smirks.
+Donghyuk wraps his arm around your shoulders and smirks.
 He was always trying to act tough and prove himself to the older ones in your group.